 Near Dowagiac in Cass County, Michigan — The American Midwest (Great Lakes)

 Location.
-42° 1.176′ N, 86° 1.816′ W. Marker is near Dowagiac, Michigan, in Cass County.
-Marker is at the intersection of Glenwood Road and Gage Street, on the right when traveling north on Glenwood Road.
-Marker is located at southeast corner of intersection.
+42° 0.689′ N, 85° 57.717′ W. Marker is near Dowagiac, Michigan, in Cass County.
+Marker can be reached from Marcellus Highway 0.4 miles west of Gards Prairie Road.
+Marker is located in Fred Russ Forest Park west of the parking lot; above directions are to the entrance to the park.
 Touch for map.
-Marker is in this post office area: Dowagiac MI 49047, United States of America.
+Marker is at or near this postal address: 20379 Marcellus Highway, Dowagiac MI 49047, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Big Tree (within shouting distance of this marker); Newton House (approx. 0.3 miles away); Pickett's Corner (approx. 3.6 miles away); Cass County Veterans Memorial (approx. 6.2 miles away); The Underground Railway (approx. 6.4 miles away); Captain Iven C. Kincheloe Memorial (approx. 6.7 miles away); Decatur Township Hall (approx. 6.8 miles away); The Underground Railroad (approx. 6.9 miles away).
 Touch for a list and map of all markers in Dowagiac.

 Also see . . .
 Dowagiac River Watershed.
 Information on the Dowagiac (Submitted on July 15, 2014.)

 More.
 Search the internet for The Dowagiac River Watershed / Lunker Structures.